AVEVA/CONNECT-data-services-developer-docs/content/api-reference/identity/identity-hybrid-clients.md

 ---

 # Hybrid Clients
 Hybrid clients are used in typical, thick MVC clients with the presence of a user.
-These clients are issued an unique identifier and secret upon creation, which are later used for authentication against Data Hub.
+These clients are issued an unique identifier and secret upon creation, which are later used for authentication against the platform.
 More than one secret can be created for a client.
 Hybrid clients can be issued refresh tokens, if requested, alongside access tokens.
 Refresh tokens typically have a longer lifetime than access tokens, and are used to request a new access token on behalf of the user without them having to log in.
 It is highly suggested that both the client secret and the refresh token be stored in a secure location.
 Note: Currently the refresh token is not supported for the hybrid clients.

 ## `List All Hybrid Clients`